What Can I Do When the Guy Who Hit Me Had No Insurance?

-This problem in the state of Texas has been exacerbated by political leaders who have allowed “junk” policies to be sold in the state of Texas.
-Recent requirements make insurance companies now disclose their extreme limitations in coverage, but the average policyholder does not comprehend nor read the insurance policy.
-Thus the problem of being in an accident with an uninsured motorist continues to unnecessarily hurt the average Texas family.
+This problem in Texas has been exacerbated by political leaders who have allowed “junk” policies to be sold in the state of Texas.
+Recent requirements make insurance companies disclose their extreme limitations in coverage, but the average policyholder does not comprehend or read the insurance policy.

-So you have been in an accident with someone who does not have insurance or who is not covered for insurance at the time of the accident.
-Here are a number of steps you can take in that situation.
+So, you have been in an accident with someone who does not have insurance or who is not covered for insurance at the time of the accident.
+Here are several steps you can take in that situation.

-the easiest way to protect yourself against being in an accident or someone who does not have insurance coverage is to buy what is called uninsured motorist coverage from your own insurance carrier.
+The easiest way to protect yourself against being in an accident or someone who does not have insurance coverage is to buy uninsured motorist coverage from your insurance carrier.
 While this type of coverage is not necessarily cheap, the odds are darn good that if you live in Texas, you’ll be glad you bought that coverage.

-Recently we have found that it is necessary to sue the UIM policy provider in order to obtain fair compensation for our clients.
+Recently we have found that it is necessary to sue the UIM policy provider to obtain fair compensation for our clients.
 This development is because of court rulings regarding what triggers the obligation of the insurance company to pay an uninsured motorist claim.
-Basically, Texas being a pro insurance anti-consumer environment makes the innocent car wreck victim take extra steps in order to collect what they are entitled to from their own insurance company.
+Texas being pro insurance, the anti-consumer environment makes the innocent car wreck victim take extra steps to collect what they are entitled to from their own insurance company.

-If you have uninsured motorist coverage on your policy and have been informed that the person who hit you and caused your injuries has no insurance coverage you should make a claim with your own insurance company or hire a personal injury attorney to do that for you.
+Suppose you have uninsured motorist or full coverage on your policy and have been informed that the person who hit you has no insurance coverage.
+In that case, you should claim with your own insurance company or hire a personal injury attorney to do that for you.

-For property damage claims, if you had collision coverage on your own policy, you will want to make a claim with your own insurance company and ask if they will “sue for or collect your deductible”.
+For property damage claims, if you had collision coverage on your policy, you will want to make a claim with your own insurance company and ask if they will “sue for or collect your deductible.”
 We recommend that you find a shop that you trust to repair your vehicle and let them deal directly with your insurance company regarding repairs.
-Even in the middle of the repair cost battle is a thankless job that does no good.
+Getting in the middle of the repair cost battle is a thankless job that does no good.